zanderjiang/xgrammar/docs/index.rst

 Quick Start
 -----------

-Check out :ref:`quick-start` for quick start examples of using MLC LLM.
+Check out :ref:`quick-start` for quick start examples of using XGrammar.

 .. toctree::